Essmallwood/Resume/emoni_saylor_smallwood_resume.md

 **Literary Quote Automato**
 * **Developed Using Python and Tweepy**
-* **Objective**: Disseminate a collection of book quotes stored in a text file
+* **Objective**: Disseminate a collection of book quotes stored in a text file.
-* Utilized the Twitter API
+* Utilized the Twitter API.

 ## Education
-**Year-Up**, Software Development
+**Year-Up**, Software Development Bootcamp
-*Year Up is a year-long intensive career development bootcamp with 250 corporate partners,college-level courses, and professional training.*
+* *Description: Year Up is a year-long intensive career development bootcamp with 250 corporate partners, college-level courses, and professional training.*
 * Collaborated with a dynamic team of developers to create, test, and deploy web applications, gaining hands-on experience in application development and coding best practices.
 * Worked with Java, JavaScript, SQL, React.js and HTML/CSS to build user-friendly interfaces, implemented feature which contributed to the successful delivery of software projects.
 * Earned an internship for a React Developer at JPMorgan Chase & Co.

 **Delaware Technical Community College**, Computing and Information Science - A.S
-* Designed and implemented moderate to complex programs that met specifications, performed with high reliability, and were maintainable using the principles of software engineering
+* Designed and implemented moderate to complex programs that met specifications, performed with high reliability, and were maintainable using the principles of software engineering.
-* Recipient of Dean’s List Abcademic Achievement Award
+* Recipient of Dean’s List Abcademic Achievement Award.

 ## LEADERSHIP EXPERIENCE
 **Phi Theta Kappa Honor Society - AZK Chapter**
-* Team Lead for Honors in Action Project
+* Team Lead for Honors in Action Project.
-* Chapter placed in the top 10 of 80 regional chapters for Honors in Action podcast, “How Student Needs Informed Delaware Tech’s Response to the COVID-19 Pandemic”
+* Chapter placed in the top 10 of 80 regional chapters for Honors in Action podcast, “How Student Needs Informed Delaware Tech’s Response to the COVID-19 Pandemic”.

 **Campus Judicial Committee**
 * Appointed by the Student Government Leader to participate in the Judicial Committee.